Get

 Conclusion

 Orphaning puppies is extremely rewarding.
 With good attention to detail, lots of love, and some guidance from a veterinarian, most puppies can be successfully orphaned and go on to live fully, happy lives.
 Nutrition is very important, so use the above guide to ensure you get bottle-feeding right.
-And if you are concerned about your puppy’s health or well-being at any point, don’t hesitate to contact your veterinarian.
+And if you are concerned about your puppy’s health or well-being at any point, don’t hesitate to contact a veterinarian.

 See also: